-- i.
-Two (2) faculty members chosen by the Chair of the School Hearing Committee or designee: - ii.
-One (1) faculty member chosen by the Chair of the Student Affairs Committee or designee; and, - iii.
-Two (2) medical students, who will be chosen by the Chair of the Student Affairs Committee from a list of second, third, and fourth year students. - iv.
-The Board will elect one (1) of the faculty members as its Chair. - c.
-For the School of Nursing, the Student Conduct Board shall be appointed by the Student Conduct Administrator as follows: - i.
-One (1) tenured faculty member, who will serve as Chair; - ii.
-Two (2) faculty members not directly involved with the Complainant or the Accused Student: and. - iii.
-Two (2) students not directly involved with the Complaint or the Accused Student... - b.
-For the Gayle Greve Hunt School of Nursing, the Student Conduct Board shall be appointed by the Student Conduct Administrator as follows: - i.
-One (1) tenured faculty member, who will serve as Chair; - ii.i.
-Three (3) Two (2) faculty members not directly involved with the Complainant or the Accused Student; and, - ii.
+i.
+Three (3) (faculty members not directly involved with the Complainant or the Accused Student; and, iv.
+Two (2) faculty members chosen by the Chair of the Grievance Committee or designee;

+- ii.
 Two (2) students not directly involved with the Complainant or the Accused Student. - iii.
-The Board will elect one (1) of the faculty members as its Chair - d.
-For the School of Allied Health Sciences, the Student Conduct Board shall be appointed by the Dean as follows:
+The Board will elect one (1) of the faculty members as its Chair - c.
+For the Paul L. Foster School of Medicine, the Student Conduct Board shall be appointed by the Student Conduct Administrator as follows:

-- i.
-The Associate Dean for Admissions and Student Affairs serves as the Student Conduct Administrator and he/she will appoint a Student Conduct Board comprised of the following: - ii.
-One (1) faculty member who will serve as Chair - iii.
-Two (2) faculty members not directly involved with the case - iv.
-Two (2) students not directly involved with the case - e.
-For the School of Pharmacy, the Student Conduct Board shall be appointed by the Student Conduct Administrator as follows: - i.
-Three faculty members of the Student Affairs Committee; - ii.
-President of the Pharmacy School Student Government; and, - iii.
-Vice President of the Pharmacy School Student Government. - iv.
-The Board will elect a Chair from its membership, and that Chair will vote only in the case of a tie. - c.
-For the Paul L. Foster School of Medicine, the Student Conduct Board shall be appointed by the Student Conduct Administrator as follows: - V-iv.
-Two (2) faculty members chosen by the Chair of the Grievance Committee School Hearing Committee or designee; - Vi.v.
-One (1) faculty member chosen by the Chair of the Student Affairs Committee or designee; and, - vii.vi.
-Two (2) medical students, who will be chosen by the Chair of the Student Affairs Committee from a list of second, third, and fourth year students. - viii.vii.
-The Board will elect one (1) of the faculty members as its Chair. - "Student Conduct Board Hearing" or "Hearing" refers to an administrative process whereby a student contests the facts upon which charges of inappropriate conduct, violations of the Student Code and/or sanctions resulting from an alleged violation(s) are based.
-At the hearing, information is presented to the Student Conduct Board in order to determine whether a student's responsibility related to the alleged violation of the Student Code is valid and appropriate sanctions, if any. - 24.22.
-"Student Handbook" or "Handbook" means the TTUHSCEP Student Handbook. - 23.
-"Student organization" means any number of students who have complied with the formal requirements for Texas Tech University Health Sciences Center at El Paso registration.
+v.
+One (1) faculty member chosen by the Chair of the Student Affairs Committee or designee; and, vi.
+Two (2) medical students, who will be chosen by the Chair of the Student Affairs Committee from a list of second, third, and fourth year students.

+vii.
+The Board will elect one (1) of the faculty members as its Chair.

+- 23. "Student Conduct Board Hearing" or "Hearing" refers to an administrative process whereby a student contests the facts upon which charges of inappropriate conduct, violations of the Student Code and/or sanctions resulting from an alleged violation(s) are based.
+At the hearing, information is presented to the Student Conduct Board in order to determine whether a student's responsibility related to the alleged violation of the Student Code is valid and appropriate sanctions, if any. - 24.
+"Student Handbook" or "Handbook" means the TTUHSCEP Student Handbook. - 25.
+"Student organization" means any number of students who have complied with the formal requirements for Texas Tech University Health Sciences Center at El Paso registration. - 26.
+"University" means Texas Tech University System or Texas Tech University Health Sciences Center at El Paso (inclusive of all regional sites and their components). - 27.
+"University official" means any person employed by Texas Tech University System, Texas Tech University or Texas Tech University Health Sciences Center at El Paso while performing their assigned administrative or professional responsibilities. - 28.
+"University premises" includes all land, buildings, facilities and other property in the possession of or owned, used, or controlled by the University (including adjacent streets and sidewalks).
-G.

-4.24.
-"University" means Texas Tech University System or Texas Tech University Health Sciences Center at El Paso (inclusive of all regional sites and their components).

-25. "University official" means any person employed by Texas Tech University System, Texas Tech University or Texas Tech University Health Sciences Center at El Paso while performing their assigned administrative or professional responsibilities.

-- 4.26.
-"University premises" includes all land, buildings, facilities and other property in the possession of or owned, used, or controlled by the University (including adjacent streets and sidewalks). - 5.27.
-"User" means any member of the University community who uses any University computing and/or networking resources.
+- 29. "User" means any member of the University community who uses any University computing and/or networking resources. - 30.

-6.28.
 "Will" is used in the imperative sense.